vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 <!-- on how to compose queries with Mito and SxQL, and on how we only need -->
 <!-- lisp knowledge to replace Django functionalities. -->

-There are of course many more libraries.
+There are of course more libraries on that field.
 Some new ones since 2015 are:

 [cl-yesql](https://github.com/ruricolist/cl-yesql) (by the author of Serapeum, Spinneret and other great libraries) is based on Clojure's